Refinitiv/bottle-oauthlib/README.md

 ## Context

-Interested to implement your own OAuth2.0 provider in python ?
+Interested to implement your own OAuth2.0 or OpenID Connect Provider in python ?
 You're at the right place.

 Combine the excellent https://github.com/oauthlib/oauthlib framework and the micro-framework https://github.com/bottlepy/bottle to provide OAuth2.0 authorization in only a couple of minutes.